godotengine/godot-docs/tutorials/step_by_step/animations.rst

 screen).
 The goal will be to add a simple animation to it.
 Here's a copy just in case: :download:`robisplash.zip </files/robisplash.zip>`.

-Creating the Animation
+Creating the animation
 ----------------------

-First of all, add an
-:ref:`AnimationPlayer <class_AnimationPlayer>`
-node to the scene, make it a child of bg (the root node):
+First of all, add an :ref:`AnimationPlayer <class_AnimationPlayer>` node to the scene, make it a child of bg (the root node):

 .. image:: /img/animplayer.png